-Investments in other unlisted unit trusts are recorded at the redemption value per unit as reported by the managers of such funds.
+Investments in unlisted managed investment schemes are recorded at the redemption value per unit as reported by the managers of such funds.

 (g) Fair value hierarchy

 The Scheme is required to classify fair value measurements using a fair value hierarchy that reflects the subjectivity of the inputs used in making the measurements.
 The fair value hierarchy has the following levels: